ArcaneNibble/ArcaneNibble.github.io/content/nxt-firmware-dumping.md

 bx lr
 ```

 This is an empty function which doesn't do anything.
+If we redirect the direct command handler to it, all direct commands should stop working.

 <p class="aside_q">How do you learn ARM assembly language?</p>